 According to Wikipedia, cynicism is an attitude or state of mind characterized by a general distrust of others’ motives.

-Some people are proud of their cynicism – they feel that it gives them an edge and prevents others from “pulling the wool over their eyes.”
+Some people are proud of being a cynic – they feel that it gives them an edge and prevents others from “pulling the wool over their eyes.”

 Recently, I experienced an onslaught of cynicism after coming home from a mind-blowing experience with a medium − someone who communicates with people who have passed.